Get an annual AARP membership for only $9. Offer ends 12/11.

 Did You Know?

 Did You Know?
-The majority of older adults with hearing loss don’t use a hearing aid.3 Why?
-Cost is a major factor.
-Fortunately, you can find cheap hearing aids that get the job done without breaking the bank.
+Most older adults with hearing loss don’t use a hearing aid.3 Why?
+Cost is a deciding factor.
+Fortunately, you can find cheap hearing aids that work without breaking the bank.

 Find the Right Housing Options for You